-- ➤ Observation and visual integration - ➤ Communication, including the ability to speak, read and write - Motor function, including being able to perform CPR, respond to emergencies and stand long periods of time without a break in surgery - > Sensory skills, both tactile and proprioceptive - > Strength and mobility - ➤ Intellectual, conceptual, integrative and quantitative abilities to analyze and interpret data - ➤ Behavioral and social attributes to utilize intellectual abilities and demonstrate good judgment and effective professional relationships
+- Observation and visual integration - > Communication, including the ability to speak, read and write - Motor function, including being able to perform CPR, respond to emergencies and stand long periods of time without a break in surgery - > Sensory skills, both tactile and proprioceptive - Strength and mobility - Intellectual, conceptual, integrative and quantitative abilities to analyze and interpret data - Behavioral and social attributes to utilize intellectual abilities and demonstrate good judgment and effective professional relationships

-I have performed a physical examination on I find he/she: Meets the health and technical standards as described in the a Technical Standards document.
-Does not meet the health and technical standards as described and Technical Standards document.
+I have performed a physical examination on \\\\\

+I find he/she:

+\\\\\ Meets the health and technical standards as described in the attached WVSOM Health and Technical Standards document.

+\\\\\ Does not meet the health and technical standards as described in the attached WVSOM Health and Technical Standards document.

 What prevents the student from meeting these standards?

-What reasonable accommodations would be needed to allow the stud ent to meet thes se standa ards? - Are there any other issues or findings that you feel we should be awa individual's ability to perform as a medical student? re of that might affect t his - PHYSICIAN Signature: D.O Print Name: Date Address: - Physicians: Questions filling out this form, please call 304-356-7836 , ext.
+What reasonable accommodations would be needed to allow the student to meet these standards?

+Are there any other issues or findings that you feel we should be aware of that might affect this individual's ability to perform as a medical student?

+PHYSICIAN Signature: Circle One: M.D. or D.O.

+Print Name: Date

+Address:

+Physicians: Questions filling out this form, please call 304-356-7836, ext.
 6205